TheWorldAvatar/viz/doc/config.md

   - `title`: REQUIRED.
 Thumbnail title on landing page.
 Optional for only internal links, which defaults to the default if not set.
   - `caption`: REQUIRED.
 Thumbnail caption on landing page.
 Optional for only internal links, which defaults to the default if not set.
   - `icon`: REQUIRED.
 Thumbnail icon on landing page.
 Optional for only internal links, which defaults to the default if not set.
+  - `type`: OPTIONAL.
+This modifies the thumbnail's behavior based on the specified type.
+By default, it redirect users to the specified url.
+When set to `file`, the thumbnail allows users to send a local file to the target URL.
 - `resources`: optional configuration for additional resources.
 They follow the following format
   - `resourceName`: indicates the type of resource required - dashboard, scenario
     - `url`: REQUIRED. url of the resource